 The Governors of Giggleswick School come from a variety of backgrounds.
 All are volunteers and may not, as Charity Trustees, receive any remuneration for the work they carry out on behalf of the Charity.

-One appointed by the Provost and Fellows of The Queen's College, Oxford;
+- the Provost and Fellows of The Queen's College, Oxford

-One appointed by the Council of St John's College, Cambridge;
+- the Council of St John's College, Cambridge

-The Finance and Strategy Committee, the Academic and Co-Curricular Committee, the Boarding and Pastoral Committee, the Investment Committee and the Nominations Committee.
-There are detailed terms of reference for each of these Committees.
+The Governors have chosen to conduct the governance of the School through a series of sub-committees: The Finance & Strategy Committee, the Academic & Co-Curricular Committee, the Boarding & Pastoral Committee, the Investment Committee and the Nominations Committee.

 Accordion Mr Andrew Brocklehurst